What's New!

 did not meet the emperor's wishes.

-For this reason some popes were deposed, imprisoned, exiled and even killed by the Byzantine emperors.
+For this reason some popes were deposed, imprisoned, exiled and even killed by order of the Byzantine emperors.

 The decline of the Byzantine empire and its inability to effectively protect

-Rome gradually led the popes to take a greater role in the government of Rome, regardless of their religious views and of their country of origin.
+Rome gradually led the popes to take a greater role in the government of the city, regardless of their religious views and of their country of origin.

 Egypt had fallen into Arab hands in 642; the Arabs continued their move westwards